Email sent successfully!

 - Whether the home study is prepared directly by adoption provider itself, or prepared by a supervised provider, exempted provider, or approved person and subsequently approved by the accredited provider;

-- Adoption expenses in the United States
+- Adoption expenses in

 - The expected total fee and estimated expenses for all adoption services other than the home study that will be provided in the United States, including personnel costs, administrative, overhead, operational costs, training and education, communications and publications costs, and any other costs related to providing adoption services in the United States;